mp2301/sumofme/docs/enterprise/ai-ml-architecture-and-enablement/prompt-recipes.md

 - After the answer, list the source ids used in square brackets, e.g. [1], [2].
 - If uncertain, say "I am not sure" and suggest search terms or next steps.
 ```
-Instructions:
-- Answer concisely in 3-6 sentences.
-- After the answer, list the source ids used in square brackets, e.g. [1], [2].
-- If uncertain, say "I am not sure" and suggest search terms or next steps.
-"""

 ## Data transformation / extraction